 This post may contain affiliate links for your convenience.
 That means that if you make a purchase, I will receive a small commission at no extra cost to you.
 Read more here.

 Prepare to get EXTREME!
-Our family of four performed an extreme decluttering of our entire home that culminated in us moving overseas with only eight suitcases.
+Our family of four performed an extreme decluttering of our entire home, culminating in us moving overseas with only eight suitcases.

 So if you came here looking for crazy extreme decluttering before and after pics and helpful decluttering tips from someone who has been there, done that, and lived the crazy, you have come to the right place.

-Today I am sharing our story and what we learned in the process, in the hopes that we can also help other families who would like to declutter their lives as well.
+Today I am sharing our story and a few of my best extreme decluttering tips in the hopes that we can also help other families who would like to declutter their lives as well.

 So here it is in all its splendid, glorious, messy detail — let’s dig in!